steffenskov/blog/_posts/2012-02-25-solid-principles-part-3-liskovs-substitution-principle.md

 	}
 }

-<p>Not only is the code a lot clumsier than Code Contracts, it's also a lot easier to forget to check an invariant.<br></br>
+<p>Not only is the code a lot clumsier than Code Contracts, it's also a lot easier to forget to check an invariant.

 Most likely the clumsiness of this, is why many developers don't implement invariants in their code.</p>
 <p>On a final sidenote, Invariants are most often found in <a href="http://en.wikipedia.org/wiki/Domain_driven_design" target="_blank">Domain Driven Design</a>, where the domain model must be valid at all times.</p>
 <h3><a name="history">History Constraint</a></h3>